HONORS 135 Ancient & Medieval History

 For more on sources, click here.
 Remember, there are three kinds of

-- one secondary book or journal article (scholarly, written by professional historians and published by reputable presses) which closely examines the person or his/her times; Bring the books to class on the due date.
+- three secondary book or journal article (scholarly, written by professional historians and published by reputable presses) which closely examines the person or his/her times; Bring the books to class on the due date.

 If you have any